gsbcamargo/gsbcamargo/README.md

 I used to work as a lawyer before that.

 #### My personal interests in the tech field are Software Engineering, Programming Languages and their paradigms!
-At the moment I'm diving into Functional Programming with Elixir and I'm also learning some Rust.
+At the moment I'm diving into Functional Programming with Elixir and I'm also learning Rust.

 In my free time I like reading (not necessarily technical stuff).
 I love medieval fantasy!
 </br></br>